Skip to main content

 Finally, cancel the reservation.
 System users have two cancel options.

-1. Click the X icon on the Affected Reservations table.
+1. Click the X icon on the Affected Bookings table.
 Or,

 2. Click the red Delete button on the Edit Reservation page.